libAtoms/matscipy/matscipy/electrochemistry/README.md

     pnp -c 0.1 0.1 -u 0.05 -l 1.0e-7 -bc cell --verbose | c2d --verbose > NaCl.xyz

 for text and xyz format streams.

+Steric effects at the interface leading to a compact Stern layer can be either modeled explicitly via enforcing a linear potential regime within the compact layer region, or implicitly by excluding the compact layer region from the computation domain and applying Robin boundary conditions.
+Latter is the default via command line interface.

+    pnp -c 0.1 0.1 -u 0.05 -l 1.0e-7 --lambda-s 5.0e-10 -bc cell-robin --verbose NaCl.npz